Skip to main content

 Managing Metabolic Conversion Anastrozole Dosing

 A key metabolic pathway in male TRT is the conversion of testosterone to estradiol by the aromatase enzyme.
-While some estradiol is necessary for male health, excessive levels can lead to such as water retention and gynecomastia.
+While some estradiol is necessary for male health, excessive levels can lead to side effects such as water retention and gynecomastia.
 Anastrozole is a potent aromatase inhibitor used to manage this conversion.
 Its pharmacokinetic profile dictates its clinical use.

 Anastrozole has an elimination half-life of approximately 40 to 50 hours.
 This means that a single dose takes about two days to reduce its concentration by half.
 Administering a small dose twice a week, as is common in TRT protocols, allows for the maintenance of a steady-state concentration in the body.